-- 1. Make sure the power cord is fully connected to the power supply and to the wall outlet. - 2.
-Make sure the power supply is switched to "ON" (switch located next to the power cord on the back panel of your PC. - 3.
-If using a surge protector, try connecting the power cord directly to a wall outlet. - 4.
+- 1. Make sure the power cord is fully connected to the computer and to the wall outlet. - 2.
+If using a surge protector, try connecting the power cord directly to a wall outlet. - 3.
 It is possible for the internal power connectors to come loose during shipping.
-Carefully remove the side panel and check both the 24-Pin and CPU power connectors to make sure they are fully seated. - 5.
+Carefully remove the side panel and check both the 24-Pin and CPU power connectors to make sure they are fully seated. - 4.
 If your system still will not power on, please contact our support team.